fhasnur/fhasnur/README.md

 I'm a *Web Enthusiast*.
 I enjoyed developing websites using  *Javascript*.

-- 🌱 I’m currently learning about *web development* and *fuzzy genetic algorithms*
+- 🌱 I’m currently learning about *fullstack web development* and *fuzzy genetic algorithms*
 - ⚡ Fun fact: like something new, especially about *technology*

 ### Tech Stack